carolfons/MegaSonic/README.md

 <h1> Table of contents:bulb:</h1>

 1. Goal
-   - The main goal tof the project is to create a simple 2D plataform game with simple commands such as jump and slide.
+   - The main goal tof the project was to create a simple 2D plataform game with simple commands such as jump and slide.
 2. Technologies
    - The technologies used at this game is: